Echoing Green Fellowship

 National deadline: October 16, 2019, 11:00 a.m.
 PT

 - 18 or older

-- Organizations must be the original idea of the applicant, in its start-up phase, independent and autonomous.
+- Organizations must be original idea of the applicant, in its start-up phase, independent and autonomous.

 - Applicants must make a full-time commitment (minimum 35 hours per week) to the organization's development for the duration of the two-year fellowship.
 It is expected that all selected fellows resign from their current employment to dedicate themselves full-time to their initiatives.
 Students will not be eligible for their fellowship stipend if their organization is put on hold due to conflicts with their studies.

 - Partnerships (organizations led by two individuals) may apply.
 Both partners must make a full-time commitment of no fewer than 35 hours per week to the development of the organization.

 - Applicants can be citizens of any nationality and their organizations can be based in any country.
 However, if the applicant is not a US citizen or permanent resident and does not have legal status to work in the US, no services in connection with their fellowship may be performed in the United States.

 - Applicants must commit to attending Echoing Green's training conferences, if selected as fellows.
 All new fellows attend a conference in July the year they are selected, as well as a November conference that year and for the next three years.
 Echoing Green covers all expenses related to these events and will announce the dates a few months prior to each conference.

 Faculty Representative: Keith Raether